Connect With Padlet

 The teacher will say, “Now we are going to use Padlet to share ideas”

-Demonstrate on how to comment on Padlet.
+Demonstrate how to comment on Padlet.
 Use the Title to add their name and Comment to type a comment.

 Allow students the opportunity to create their own post on Padlet.

 Depending on time constraints, discuss with students how to respond to other posts.
 Discuss using digital etiquette when agreeing or disagreeing on a post.
-Talk about using some key phases such as, “I like what you said about…” or, “Have you thought about…”
+Talk about using some key phrases such as, “I like what you said about…” or, “Have you thought about…”

 - Check for understanding

 This is a sample blogging rubric from Scholastic.
 This can be used to grade students on their Padlet responses.

 MITECS: Michigan adopted the "ISTE Standards for Students" called MITECS (Michigan Integrated Technology Competencies for Students) in 2018.

 7a.
 Students use digital tools to connect with learners from a variety of backgrounds and cultures, engaging with them in ways that broaden mutual understanding and learning.

 7b.
 Students use collaborative technologies to work with others, including peers, experts or community members, to examine issues and problems from multiple viewpoints.